benleong94/Sudoku-Solver-Python/FinalProduct/MarketingPlan.md

 # Product, Price, Promotion, Place

-* For Product, Smart game solver and Level games generator are the main features included in our product sudoku.
-The smart game solver can generate a report to a player that compares various algorithms by analyzing the number of attempts, errors, and time required to solve the Sudoku grid.
-At the same time, the level games generator can create a new Sudoku level for the player to select an easy or more difficult sudoku grid based on the analytic report.
+* For Product, Smart game solver and Game levels generator are the main features included in our product.
+The Smart game solver can generate a report to a player that compares two different algorithms by analyzing the number of attempts, errors, and time required to solve the Sudoku grid.
+At the same time, the Game level generator can create a new Sudoku level for the player after on either easy or more difficult sudoku grid based from the analytic report.
 These two features will assist a player in gaining confidence in solving the game and thus increase our product demand.

 * For Price, our product will be accessible in the app store or play store with an in-game advertisement, and As a method of revenue generation, in-game advertising involves the sale of ad space in our product.